 Our ceaseless quest to find the world’s greatest and rarest gemstones to bring to your collections has taken our gem hunters around the globe many times over.
 Now, after years of behind the scenes work, our gem expert David Troth takes us to the heart of the Caribbean to tell us - in his own words - the story of the Queen Conch.
-Join us for the launch of this remarkable collection on Sunday 27th March at midday.

 “This is, by far and away, the rarest gemstone I’ve ever been involved in.” - David Troth